Vitamin C (Ascorbic acid)

 Signs of vitamin deficiency include dry and splitting hair; gingivitis (inflammation of the gums) and bleeding gums; rough, dry, scaly skin; decreased wound-healing rate, easy bruising; nosebleeds; and a decreased ability to ward off infection.
 A severe form of vitamin C deficiency is known as scurvy.

-Low levels of vitamin C have been associated with a number of conditions, including high blood pressure, gallbladder disease, stroke, some cancers, and atherosclerosis, the build-up plaque in blood vessels that can lead to heart attack and stroke.
+Low levels of vitamin C have been associated with a number of conditions, including high blood pressure, gallbladder disease, stroke, some cancers, and atherosclerosis, the build up of plaque in blood vessels that can lead to heart attack and stroke.
 Getting enough vitamin C from your diet -- by eating lots of fruit and vegetables -- may help reduce the risk of developing some of these conditions.
 There is no conclusive evidence that taking vitamin C supplements will help or prevent any of these conditions.

 Vitamin C plays a role in protecting against the following:

 Results of scientific studies on whether vitamin C is helpful for preventing heart attack or stroke are mixed.
-Vitamin C doesn't lower cholesterol levels or reduce the overall risk of heart attack, but evidence suggests that it may help protect arteries against damage.
+Vitamin C doesn't lower cholesterol levels or reduce the overall risk of heart attack, but evidence suggests it may help protect arteries against damage.

 In addition, people who have low levels of vitamin C may be more likely to have a heart attack, stroke, or peripheral artery disease, all potential results of having atherosclerosis.
 Peripheral artery disease is the term used to describe atherosclerosis of the blood vessels to the legs.
 This can lead to pain when walking, known as intermittent claudication.
 But there is no evidence that taking vitamin C supplements will help.